What's the best grammar checker you can use in 2018?

-Like Grammarly, Ginger offers free and premium online proofreading software.
+Like Grammarly, Ginger offers free grammar and spell check as well as premium online proofreading software.

 The quickest way to get started is by installing the Chrome plugin.
-You can use this plugin to check as you write in Gmail and so on.
+You can use this plugin to check as you write your text in Gmail and so on.

 Fear not, you can install a plugin for almost any browser and even for more advanced tools like Slack.